letstri/timezz/README.md

 ### pause

-Is the timer on pause?
+Is the timer can updating every second?

 - type: `boolean`
 - default: `false`